America Reads

 • Attend America Reads orientation at the beginning of each semester

-• Tutor minimum of 6 hours a week and submit timesheets timely
+• Tutor a minimum of 4 hours a week and submit timesheets biweekly

-• Maintain communication with America Reads student coordinators, the America Reads tutor cohort, and the CCL
+• Maintain communication with America Reads student coordinators, the America Reads mentor cohort, and the CCL

 • Proactively maintain relationships with community partner staff and the students you tutor